ryanhigh/Double-DQN/README.md

 # Deep Reinforce Learning Algorithm with Blockchain Scaling
-This is a graduation project implemention, in which we give 2 optimization models, namely Double DQN and PPO based on previous work.
+This is a graduation project implementation, in which we give 2 optimization models, namely Double DQN and PPO based on previous work.
 We also define the environment for DRL in "./eth_optimize.py".
 ## DRL Env
 we focus on optimize the tps and latency of ethereum (clque network) with DRL.
 So we first clearify the base information of this RL env as in "./eth_optimize.py".
 More details are written in "Double-DQN/ethOptimize.ipynb"